uschpc/webportal-netlify-gatsby/src/user-guides/high-performance-computing/research-computing-user-portal.md

 - All USC faculty & staff members can have at least one project
 - Each project has a description, field of research, grants, publications, and allocations to resources

-For more detailed information and step-by-step instructions, see our Research Computing User Portal User Guides below.
+For more detailed information and step-by-step instructions, see the Research Computing User Portal User Guides below.